ZoeyOneOhOne/React-DOH-Template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you don't already have it please intall yarn; it is superior to npm.
+You can download yarn here: https://classic.yarnpkg.com/en/docs/install/#windows-stable

+If you have never used yarn before you can learn more by checking out the docs here: https://classic.yarnpkg.com/en/docs

 ## Available Scripts

 In the project directory, you can run:

-(If you don't already have it please intall yarn; it is superior to npm.
-You can download yarn here: https://classic.yarnpkg.com/en/docs/install/#windows-stable)

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits and save.\
 You will also see any lint errors in the console.

 ### `yarn test`